How to add allergen info to your menu (EU 1169/2011 guide for restaurants)

 - food safety

-If you operate a restaurant, cafe, food truck, or hotel kitchen anywhere in the European Union or the United Kingdom, you are required by law to disclose the presence of 14 specific allergens in the food you serve.
-The rule has been in force since December 13, 2014 under EU Regulation 1169/2011, and it applies to unpackaged food just as much as packaged.
+If you operate a restaurant, cafe, food truck, or hotel kitchen in the European Union or the European Economic Area, you are generally required to disclose the presence of 14 specific allergens in the food you serve.
+The same practical expectation also exists in the United Kingdom under its retained and amended food information rules.
+EU Regulation 1169/2011 has applied since December 13, 2014 and covers non-prepacked food — including restaurant meals — as well as packaged food.

 This guide covers: